Ezra Beaver

-Ezra is an environmental scientist who has a decade of experience focusing on marine data collection, management, and analysis.
-In addition to leading field efforts he also specializes in database management and GIS, spatially planning and analyzing sampling events.
-Ezra received his master’s degree from the University of Washington where he collaborated with scientists across many disciplines including, fisheries, applied physics, oceanography, and engineering to study marine renewable technologies.
-Previously Ezra worked for the National Park Service and as a commercial fisherman.
+Ezra is an environmental scientist with a decade of experience in marine data collection, management, and analysis.
+In addition to leading field efforts, he also specializes in database management and GIS, spatially planning and analyzing sampling events.
+Ezra received his master’s degree from the University of Washington, where he collaborated with scientists across many disciplines, including fisheries, applied physics, oceanography, and engineering, to study marine renewable technologies.
+Previously Ezra worked for the National Park Service as a commercial fisherman.

 Technical Specialties